 In Brief

-"No one can come to me unless the Father who sent me draws him."
+"No one can come to me unless the Father who sent me draws them."
 Not "no one will."
 Cannot.
-And before the drawing there was a giving — "all that the Father gives me will come to me."
-The Greek is δέδωκεν — perfect tense — has given.
+And before the drawing there was a giving — "All those the Father gives me will come to me."
+Two verses later Jesus names the tense of that gift: all those he has given me — in John's Greek the perfect, δέδωκεν (dedōken).
 Completed.
 Already.
 You did not come to Christ and then get assigned to Him on the basis of your response.
 You were given to Him before there was a you to respond.
 Your conversion story does not begin with your decision.
 It begins before the foundation of the world, with a Father handing you over to His Son.

 Swallow.
 Just once.
-Feel that involuntary pull at the base of your throat — the small muscular gesture you did not decide to initiate and cannot decide to permanently forfeit.
-You can hold it off for a moment.
-You cannot cancel it as a capacity of your body.
+Feel that pull at the base of your throat — a gesture you can summon but did not build.
+The capacity came installed.
+You can hold it off for a moment; you cannot cancel it.
 The body you live inside does not ask your permission for its most basic acts of sustenance.

-Now read this sentence: "No one can come to me unless the Father who sent me draws him."
+Now read this sentence: "No one can come to me unless the Father who sent me draws them."

 Jesus is telling you that the movement of your soul toward God has the same architecture as the swallow at the base of your throat.
 It is either given to you or it does not happen.
-It is not a muscle you decide to flex.
+It is not a power you author.
 It is a capacity that must be planted, or it is not there — no matter how long you sit in the pew and try.

 The Text That Changes Everything